 Quick Solution: Secure one now and make sure it is an Extended Validation Certificate as it provides a higher level of trust and authentication to your e-commerce site and shows trust indicators like the padlock on the browser and green address bar.

 External Content – This is a common pitfall of most e-commerce websites, especially those who outsource their products from manufacturers.
 Manufacturers usually send out the same information to websites that sell their products and online sellers unconsciously (or sometimes consciously out of sheer laziness) make this mistake of using the same description.
 Remember that Google puts leverage on qualitative content and rewards it accordingly.
-Be sure to make content audit a part of your SEO plan for ecommerce website to see how you can differentiate your copy from others.

 Internal Content – Another common duplicate product description occurrence is when you use the same content for related or similar products.
 You need to amend this especially if you want to outrank your competition.
 Be creative – try creating a description that is unique and provides the value it brings to your consumers.
 A technical fix you could implement is the use of Canonical URLs.